Archive for category Subject: Chinese painting

 The Simple Art of Chinese Brush Painting || Qu Lei Lei

-Posted by henry in Author: Qu Lei Lei, Medium: Watercolour, Publisher: CICO Books, Subject: Chinese painting on January 30, 2009
+Posted by Henry in Author: Qu Lei Lei, Medium: Watercolour, Publisher: CICO Books, Subject: Chinese painting on Jan 30, 2009

 “Simple Art of” is always a hostage to fortune because it risks reducing something that’s really quite complex to a mere formula, or of looking as though it’s missed the point completely.
 However, in this case, there’s a let-out because, of course, one of the main elements of Chinese painting is simplicity.